purpose233/vsviz/README.md

  - @vsviz/cli: providing with several useful tools(still developing).

 ## Quick Start
-For now, VSVIZ provides with two demo to show the basic functions.
+For now, VSVIZ provides with one demo to show the basic functions.
 And you need npm & node to run them.

 **basic demo**: